voxmedia/github-action-slack-notify-build/README.md

 ### `environment`

 The environment input of the deployment.
-Typically passed using the `inputs` context:
+It passed using the `inputs` context:

 ```yaml
 environment: ${{ github.event.inputs.env }}